Radio Materials#

 ITU models of several materials whose properties

-are automatically updated according to the configured frequency
+are automatically updated according to the configured frequency.

-class, Sionna provides the models of all of the materials
+Through the ITURadioMaterial class, Sionna provides the models of all of the materials

-defined in the ITU-R P.2040-3 recommendation [ITU_R_2040_3].
+defined in the ITU-R P.2040-3 recommendation [ITURP20403].
 These models are based on curve fitting to

 measurement results and assume non-ionized and non-magnetic materials

-Moreover, by default, the scattering coefficient,
+Moreover, by default, the scattering coefficient, \(S\), of these materials is set to

 Material type |